MicrosoftDocs/win32/desktop-src/DevNotes/rtlmovememory.md

 The [**RtlCopyMemory**](https://msdn.microsoft.com/en-us/library/Ff561808(v=VS.85).aspx) routine runs faster than **RtlMoveMemory**, but **RtlCopyMemory** requires that the source and destination memory blocks do not overlap.

 Callers of **RtlMoveMemory** can be running at any IRQL if the source and destination memory blocks are in nonpaged system memory.
-Otherwise, the caller must be running at IRQL &lt;= APC\_LEVEL.
+Otherwise, the caller must be running at IRQL <= APC\_LEVEL.

 ## Requirements